John French, 1st Earl of Ypres: 1919

 IRA intimidation caused traditional RIC sources of information to dry up.
 By late 1919, with French's approval, the RIC was recruiting in England: first the "Black and Tans", then the Auxiliary Division (ex-army officers with the powers of police sergeants) from July 1920.

 French had been receiving death threats since January 1919, which he believed were a sign that government measures were having an effect.
-On 19 December 1919 a group of eleven IRA men, including Seán Treacy, Seamus Robinson, Seán Hogan, Paddy Daly, Joe Leonard, Martin Savage and Dan Breen (who later said that the threats were not based on "personal animosity"), sought to ambush and kill French as he returned from Ashtown railway station (he was returning by train from Drumdoe) to the Vice-Regal Lodge in Phoenix Park, Dublin.
+On 19 December 1919 a group of eleven IRA men, including Seán Treacy, Seamus Robinson, Seán Hogan, Paddy Daly, Joe Leonard, Martin Savage and Dan Breen, sought to ambush and kill French as he returned from Ashtown railway station to the Vice-Regal Lodge in Phoenix Park, Dublin.
 Savage, Kehoe and Breen were interrupted by a RIC officer as they pushed a hay-cart halfway across the road blocking the path of French's car.
 He was dragged off the road after one of them lobbed a grenade at him, which did not go off but knocked him unconscious.
 When French's car convoy appeared minutes later the IRA unit focused their attack upon the second car on the basis of incorrect intelligence: French was actually in the first car.
 In the ensuing crossfire, Breen was hit in the leg and Savage was killed by a bullet in the neck.
-French's own bodyguard was wounded, and he was saved in part by the quick thinking of his driver.
+French's bodyguard was wounded, and he was saved in part by the quick thinking of his driver.
 A grenade, which would almost certainly have killed him, exploded in the back seat of the second car.

 The Cabinet agreed that the Irish Government could impose martial law whenever it pleased, although in the event this did not happen for almost another year, by which time executive authority had been returned to London.
 Suspects could now be interned under Defence of the Realm Act 1914 s.
 14B on warrants signed by the Chief Secretary and French pressed Macpherson, who had been shocked by the attempted assassination, to intern as many as possible, although he advised against interning politicians like Arthur Griffith "simply for making seditious speeches".